 Patricia Nanteza came to Cornell University in 2015 as part of the first cohort of the Alliance for Science Global Leadership Fellows.
 She helped develop a grassroots biotechnology sensitization strategy that was implemented upon her return to Uganda.
 After country-wide grassroots training sessions, participating farmers realized the need for GM technology and gained confidence to speak up and demand access to these improved seeds.
 This movement, alongside the long-term efforts of several other partners in Uganda, led to the passing of the Biosafety Bill by Uganda’s parliament, which currently awaits presidential assent for it to become a functional law.
 Today, Patricia is a trainer with the Alliance for Science, equipping farmers, journalists, and policy influencers with the skills necessary to speak up and demand policies that are science-based and pro-farmer.
-She is also a communications specialist with the National Banana Research Program in Uganda.
+She is also a science writer for IITA in Nigeria, and associate director of Science Stories Africa.